 The first thing you need when starting a business is an eye-catching and unique name.
 Once you have it, it’s important to protect it and try to stop others from (ab)using it.
 To do that, you need to trademark your business name.

-To learn what trademarking a business name means, and the way it differs from patenting or copyrighting, here’s our comprehensive guide on the matter.
+Read on to find what trademarking a business name means and the way it differs from patenting or copyrighting.

 Trademark a Business Name, Copyright, or Patent It?

 Before we get into trademarks, there are a few terms we need to distinguish.
 A trademark is just one way you can protect intellectual property.

 In order to understand each process better, let’s compare different intellectual tools you can use for your business.

 Copyright protection only applies to works of art or authorship fixed in tangible mediums of expression, such as books, movies, sheet music, or even buildings.
 Copyrighting doesn’t technically apply to business or brand names.

 How Much Does It Cost to Get a Copyright?

 The cost of copyright registration depends on what you’re trying to protect.
 It can range from $45 (single-author registration of original work) to $500 (protecting a vessel design).